CityofToronto/bdit_data-sources/here/README.md

 Refer to table `here.street_valid_range` for which street version correspond to what range of data in `here.ta`.
 This table updates annually along with the HERE map refresh.

-For example, if you are selecting speed data from 2017-09-01 to 2022-08-15, the correspinding street version is `21_1`.
+For example, if you are selecting speed data from 2017-09-01 to 2022-08-15, the corresponding street version is `21_1`.
 Relevant tables for your use case will have a `21_1` suffix, e.g. `here.routing_streets_21_1`.

 # HERE data at a glance